 On September 10, 2017, nine youth who are blind or partially sighted, each with a sighted guide, challenged themselves physically and mentally to reach the top of Grouse Mountain.

 Our ‘Grinders’ each had their own reasons for doing The Grind®.
 Some did it to show doubters they can achieve anything they set their mind to.
 Others did it to challenge themselves physically and mentally.
 All invested in their own well-being, while creating awareness about blindness and the abilities of youth who are blind or partially sighted.

 The idea for this exciting challenge came from Christina Duncan, Recreation Therapist at Sunny Hill Health Centre for Children.
 When she suggested it to our founder Shawn Marsolais, Shawn was equally excited and they immediately began planning.
 Having climbed The Grind® in her 20’s, and finding it incredibly challenging, Shawn felt that the Do The Grind Blind Challenge fit perfectly with the Blind Beginnings No Limits philosophy.

-All funds raised will go directly to cover the costs of this event and toward our programs and services for our children and youth who are blind or partially sighted and their families.
+All sponsorship funds raised will go directly to cover the costs of this event and toward our programs and services for our children and youth who are blind or partially sighted and their families.

 BLIND Beginnings Grinders Training Schedule

 First group Training: May 9, 2017 – 10km walk around Burnaby Lake

 GROUP TRAINING #2: June 4, 2017 – Coquitlam Crunch